OPEC countries to pump more oil to contain price increase

 Daniel Yergin, the vice chairman of research firm IHS Markit and author of several books on the energy industry, says geopolitical factors are a big element in the oil production talks.

 Yergin said Saudi Arabia and the United Arab Emirates support the current, tougher U.S. policy toward Iran, Saudi Arabia’s rival for influence in the region.
 So they will want to support Trump’s call for higher production and lower prices.
-Iran will struggle to increase production, meaning it could lose market share and revenue.
+Iran will struggle to increase production, meaning it could lose market share and revenue to its rivals.

-Anthony Mills in Vienna and David Koenig in Dallas contributed to this report.
-Moulson reported from Berlin.
+Anthony Mills in Vienna, Geir Moulson in Berlin and David Koenig in Dallas contributed to this report.